techpkd123/Crowd_Counting_using_Density_Estimation_and_CNN/README.md

 ## Installation Instructions

-Make sure you have all the dependencies installed like:- 1)Tensorflow(Latest version)
+#### Make sure you have all the dependencies installed like:-

+    -Tensorflow(Latest version)
+    -pip install tensorflow

 After that you can clone the repo and open the notebook to go through the implementation as I have mentioned